patniharshit/Follow-the-Moving-Leader-in-Deep-Learning/README.md

 To run cnn.py:
 python3 code/cnn.py

+Download lstm folder which contains all the data and code for lstm model.
+To run lstm.py
+python lstm/code/lstm.py [number of epochs]

 ## Reference:
 * Follow the Moving Leader in Deep Learning, Shuai Zheng, James T. Kwok